matjaz99/alertmonitor/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/matjaz99/alertmonitor.svg)](https://hub.docker.com/r/matjaz99/alertmonitor)
 [![GitHub issues](https://img.shields.io/github/issues/matjaz99/alertmonitor.svg)](https://GitHub.com/matjaz99/alertmonitor/issues/)

 Alertmonitor is a webapp for displaying alerts from Prometheus.
-It offers a nice GUI with lots of cool features for browsing alerts.
+It offers a nice GUI with lots of cool features for browsing, sorting and filtering alerts.

-A webhook accepts any HTTP GET or POST request that comes on endpoint: `/alertmonitor/webhook`.
+A HTTP webhook accepts any GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.
 If the request is recognized to come from Prometheus Alertmanager, it will be processed further and displayed as alarm.

 Alertmonitor provides the following views:
-- Webhook - any http get or post request that is received on webhook
+- Webhook - any http message that is received on webhook
 - Journal - history of all events
 - Active - only active alerts
 - Targets - alerts sorted by targets
+- Statistics - statistical data
-- Statistics - general information
+- About - general information and configuration options

 Alertmonitor correlates firing alerts and resolving alerts to display current state of active alarms.

 Alerts can be filtered by tags.

+Alertmonitor supports periodic synchronization of active alerts with Prometheus.
+This feature is extremely useful after a broken connection to refresh the state of currently active alerts.

 ![Alertmonitor](docs/overview.png)